There are no two ways about it, going through a breakup is hard. It’s undoubtedly leading you to wonder how long does it take to get over a breakup.

 There are a range of questions that will come from this and only you can answer them.

-This is a big one for me.
 I find that coming home from work to see cards, photos, gifts, etc. immediately pulls me back into the wrong headspace.
+It makes it impossible to forget about an ex.

 Rather than putting yourself through that every day, put those reminders somewhere out of sight for now.
 Once you feel as though you’ve moved on from the relationship you can always bring them back out.